jibaomansaray/jaq_browser_extension/README.md

 ### Desktop application
 **handler/src/index.ts** contains all of the logic for the desktop application.
-To run the desktop application when developing run the command `yarn dev` under the **handler** folder.
+To run the desktop application when developing run the command `yarn start` under the **handler** folder.
 For now, any change to the desktop application code will require you to re-run this command.

 ### Browser application